Marklogic-retired/marklogic-data-hub/_pages/harmonize/mapping.md

 Harmonization code for some entity type _T_ always includes a function named `extractInstanceT`.
 Data Hub Framework calls this function when constructing entity instance envelope documents during harmonization.
 The code in the function is affected by your mapping, and this function is usually where you will apply content customizations.

 The `extractInstanceT` function contains a variable declaration for each entity property.
-This declaration extracts the source property (SP) value for use as the corresponding entity property value (EP).
+This declaration extracts the source property value for use as the corresponding entity property value.

 For some entity property _EP_ whose value gets extracted from a source property _SP_, the declaration looks like the following.
 Notice that if the source data does not include the targeted property, then the entity property is initialized to `null`.
 ```javascript